Become a Probation Officer.

 Throughout your career as a qualified Probation Officer, you'll continue to grow and develop.
-You can expect to work for the National Probation Service in each of the following areas:
+You can expect to work for the probation service in each of the following areas:

 Vivian qualified as a Probation Officer in February 2018.
 She started training after finishing university where she studied criminology and criminal justice.

 I’m an early bird.
 When I wake up I have a shower, brush my teeth and get ready for work.
 I can wear what I want to work but I usually get my clothes ready the night before to make the morning easier.
 Depending on the day I’ll either have breakfast at home or when I get to the office.

 Most of the time I’ll be working in the office so will get public transport to work.
 About once every fortnight I might be doing a home visit or a prison visit when I’m more likely to drive.

 My work hours are flexible.
 I tend to start a bit earlier than other people.
 The first thing I do when I get in is check my emails and see if there’s anything I can get done from the to-do list I made before I left work the previous day.
 If I have time before my first appointment I’ll start typing up some case notes or start work on an assessment.